Creating a private repository for your image

 We provide a private image registry you can push images to with each service.
 To make use of it you can start by creating a service and configuring it:

-to 0 to avoid starting the service and incurring costs before we have pushed the image.
+Note that we are leaving the Image empty, this will auto-populate the service with the provisioned registry.
+We are also setting Replicas to 0 to avoid starting the service and incurring costs before we have pushed the image.

 Now you can click on Create: